emmt/PGPlot.jl/README.md

 If you are tired by the slowness of other Julia plotting packages, you may give a try to this one!

-There are two layers a low-level interface and a higher level one.
+There are two layers: a low-level interface and a higher level one.
 The low level interface is accessible via:

 ```using